aldenm01/stat386-projects/_posts/2022-09-27-Blog-Tutorial.md

 title:  How to
 date:   2022-09-26
 author: Alden
-description: Becoming Dangerous in the Infinite World of Information Manipulating ANY Dataset
+title: Becoming Dangerous in the Infinite World of Information
+description: A fun and quick how to guide to prepare any dataset for analysis
 image:
 ---